kazu-yamamoto/hs-sympo-2012/README.markdown

    assertion test, QuickCheck is a tool for property test, and doctest is a tool for unit test.

    > @kazu: Yes, I mostly agree.
-But I'd use /example/ instead of /assertion
+But I'd use _example_ instead of _assertion
-   > test/.
-We already uses this in doctest.
+   > test_.
+We already use this in doctest.
 And it is used in the BDD world
    > (RSpec, etc.).